top of page

 Gerald Vizenor

-Gerald Vizenor is professor of English and director of the American Studies Summer Institute at the University of California at Berkeley.
+Gerald Vizenor is a professor of English and the director of the American Studies Summer Institute at the University of California at Berkeley.
 He recently published Shadow Distance: A Gerald Vizenor Reader (1994) and Manifest Manners (1994).

 Eric Voegelin